 - To do this they must right click on the wireless icon in the bottom right corner of the screen to initiate the “View Wireless Networks” dialog popup.

 - This icon generally looks like a computer screen, together, with a set of wavy lines emitting from it.
 Your own wireless symbol may be different

-- Choose "Public Library" and click "Connect", wait about 30 seconds or so and then open your web browser.
+- Choose "Livermore Public" and click "Connect", wait about 30 seconds or so and then open your web browser.

 - The Library Wireless Connection is an unsecured connection.

 - Use at your own risk

 - Your portable device has to have a wireless adaptor

 - If you do not have wireless, the Library provides network cables for your RJ45 port.
 These are usable at some tables with lamps on them.

 - Windows 2000 or more recent equivalent operating system is recommended.